ucbds-infra/ds-course-infra-guide/_build/html/_sources/README.md.txt

 This guide is maintained by the members of UC Berkeley's Data Science Education Program (DSEP), which was adopted from the contents of v1 of the [Zero to Data 8](https://github.com/data-8/zero-to-data-8) guide.

+If you'd like to make a change or notice any missing content, please submit a [Github Issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) to this repository!

+## Versioning
+The current version of this book runs on [Jupyter Book](https://github.com/executablebooks/jupyter-book) version [v0.7.0b1](https://github.com/executablebooks/jupyter-book/releases)

 ## License

 This guide is created under the [BSD-3](https://opensource.org/licenses/BSD-3-Clause) License.